Definition of Art

 Source: Unsplash

-So, what is art?..
+You could always create your own definition of art, and, as a matter of fact, it largely depends on your experience in both life and art.
+What is art to you?..
 A painting, a sculpture?
 Or… a shirt with a coffee stain on it?
 A leaf touched by a wind gust?
 A smoking cigarette held between two fingers?
-Trying to answer unanswerable questions is diverting and rewarding in some way.
-The question “What is art?” seems the one.
-There’s no single, universally adopted definition of art.
-We still reflect on it.
-We discuss it.
-These efforts certainly bring us toward the answer.
+Trying to answer unanswerable questions is diverting and rewarding in some way, and the question “What is art?” seems the one.

 Be sure to define art in your personal way in the comments.